Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 About 20 minutes after the explosion Ordinary Seaman Sulebakk came to the bridge to inform them that Stoker Arne Christensen was missing.
 Mechanic Erik Johansson had seen him get into a lifeboat, then jump overboard.
 A radio message requesting a search by sea planes was sent out and repeated several times, as Nortind could not stop to look for him due to the fact that the U-boat was in the vicinity.
 When the pilot arrived later that morning the incident was reported to the pilot boat, which in turn reported it to shore, and about 20 minutes later a patrol boat came to in order to obtain the position and time of the incident.
 I get the impression the stoker was never found.

-Nortind managed to get into New Orleans for her own power that same evening (later repaired in Mobile, where she arrived July 9).
-An inquiry was held on board on July 2 while in New Orleans.
+Nortind managed to get into New Orleans for her own power that same evening; the memorandum states she arrived the Quarantine Station there at 19:05 CWT.
+She was later repaired in Mobile, where she arrived July 9.
+According to the archive document, she did not leave again until Sept.
+27 (see also the Voyage Record above).
+An inquiry had been held on board on July 2 while still in New Orleans.
 The majority of the details above were taken from statements made by the captain, the 1st mate, Able Seaman Andresen, Deck Boy Dibb, Radio Operator Axelsen, Mechanic Johansson, 1st Engineer Julius Nilsen, and 2nd Engineer Ingebrigt Moe.
 It appears some of the men mentioned here and in the above paragraphs were no longer on board at the time of Nortind's loss the following year.
 Gunner Woodland paid off in New Orleans.
-There was also an Able Seaman Frithjof Johannessen on board at the time, not included in the crew list for 1943, however, he's commemorated at the memorial for seamen in Stavern, Norway.
+There was also an Able Seaman Frithjof Johannessen on board at the time, not included in the crew list for 1943, however, he's commemorated at the memorial for seamen in Stavern, Norway (link at the end of this page).

 In Oct.-1942 Nortind is listed as sailing in Convoy HX 213, bound for Avonmouth with a cargo of aviation fuel in station 42 of the convoy, which departed New York on Oct.
-26 - follow the link for more info.
-She arrived Avonmouth on Nov.
-12, and a few days later she joined the westbound Convoy ON 147, which left Liverpool on Nov.
+26. She arrived Avonmouth on Nov.
+12, and a few days later she joined the westbound Convoy ON 147, which originated in Liverpool on Nov.
 17 and arrived New York, Nortind's destination, on Dec.
-4 (according to the archive document Nortind arrived New York on Dec.
+4 (the archive document gives her arrival New York as Dec.
 6).
-The ships sailing in ON 147 are listed on this page.
+The ships sailing in ON 147 are named on this page; Abraham Lincoln (Commodore Vessel), Bralanta, Egda, Katy and Norfalk are among them.

 She now made a voyage to Curacao; she's listed with that destination in Convoy NG 328, which departed New York on Dec.
-10-1942 and arrived Guantanamo on the 18th.
+10-1942 and arrived Guantanamo on the 18th - Albert L. Ellsworth, Anna Odland, Glarona and Karmt (returned) are also named in this convoy.
 That same day she joined the Guantanamo-Trinidad Convoy GAT 30, which arrived Trinidad on Dec.
-25-1942, but Nortind had arrived Curacao on the 22nd.
-She started on her return voyage on Jan.
+25, but Nortind had arrived Curacao on the 22nd.
+Albert L. Ellsworth and Glarona are again included, as are Loke, Morgenen and Vanja.
+Nortind started on her return voyage on Jan.
 3-1943, and is listed as bound from Curacao to Gitmo in Convoy TAG 33, continuing to New York on Jan.
 5 with Convoy GN 33, which arrived there on Jan.
-11-1943.
-All these are external links, found via the site that I've linked to below.
+11. All these links are external.

 As will be seen, her next voyage proved to be her last.